grover-dev/grib_viewer/README.md

 - **Area subsetting requires a `regular_ll` grid** (ERA5's default lat/lon
   download).
 A Gaussian-grid file is rejected with a clear error rather than silently mangled.
-- **Accumulations are folded onto valid time.** ERA5 stores `tp`/`tsr`/`cdir` against a reference time plus a step; the hour they describe is `time + step`.
+- **Accumulations sit on their valid time automatically.** ERA5 stores `tp`/`tsr`/`cdir` against a reference time plus a step; the hour they describe is `time + step`.
+Since each message is read individually, its `validityDate`/`validityTime` is taken at face value, and the field lands on the right hour with no unfolding step and no risk of a frame that isn't in the file.
-  The loader folds that ladder onto a single time axis and vets it against the message headers, which are ground truth — cfgrib otherwise presents `(time × step)` as a rectangle and invents edge frames the file doesn't hold.
-- **Opening is index-only, and the index is cached.** There is no cfgrib in the read path — a message index (what each message is, when it's valid, its byte offset) is built in one header pass and pickled to `.cache/`.
-A frame is then a seek plus one message decode.
-On the 16 GB file: **~16 s to index cold, ~1.6 s warm, ~50 ms per frame**, in ~250 MB of RAM. cfgrib's `open_datasets` reconstructs the whole cube geometry up front and took **~140 s every run** on the same file — its own index cache can't help, because it compares mtimes and a GRIB whose mtime is in the future (a zip extracted across a timezone, like this dataset) is always judged newer than its index.
-Our cache key is path + size + mtime, which doesn't care what the clock says.
+- **Opening is index-only, and the index is cached.** A message index (what each message is, when it's valid, its byte offset) is built in one header pass and pickled to `.cache/`; a frame is then a seek plus one message decode.
+On the 16 GB file: **~16 s to index cold, ~1.6 s warm, ~50 ms per frame**, in ~250 MB of RAM.
+The cache key is **path + size + mtime**, deliberately not a newer-than-the-file mtime comparison — a GRIB whose mtime is in the future (a zip extracted across a timezone, as this dataset was) would then invalidate its index on every single run.
 - **Fields are dask-backed**, one task per frame, so nothing is read until a frame is actually drawn.
 - **Mixed resolutions are fine.** Wave fields (0.5°) and atmospheric fields